pwhittlesea/pwhittlesea.github.com/_posts/2024-09-15-new-zealand-1.md

 You could argue that we relaxed too much and that handful of vineyards turned into two and a brewery :beer:.

-{% include gallery id="vineyards" caption="Waiheke Island was tranquil" class="text-center" %}
+{% include gallery id="vineyards" caption="Waiheke Island was tranquil" class="caption-center" %}

 [Stonyridge Vineyard](https://stonyridge.com/) was our first stop and it _set the tone_.
 The view out over the vineyard (pictured above), the sounds of nature, and the comfy chairs, convinced us to have some food and stay a while.